Suicidal ideation is when you think about killing yourself. The thoughts might or might not include a plan to die by suicide.

 - Give away their valuables

-- Tell friends and family goodbye
+- Say goodbye to friends and family

 - Search online for ways to kill themselves